-Dr. Daniel Headrick and the team here at Tres Vistas Recovery are greatly concerned by these emerging numbers and we want to do our part to bring them down.
+The team here at Tres Vistas Recovery is greatly concerned by these emerging numbers and we want to do our part to bring them down.
 To that end, we outline five of the more common signs that you or a loved one may have developed an opioid use disorder.

 1. Withdrawal symptoms

-There are two sides to an opioid use disorder — dependence and addiction.
-Dependence refers to the reliance your body has developed toward the opioids, which create the withdrawal symptoms when you try and stop using.
+There are two sides to opioid use disorder — dependence and addiction.
+Dependence refers to the reliance your body has developed on opioids, which creates withdrawal symptoms when you try and stop using.
 With opioids, these withdrawal symptoms can be quite severe and include:

 - Tremors and shaking